spockframework/spock/docs/interaction_based_testing.rst

 Spies can also be used as partial mocks::

-    // this is now the subject under specification, not a collaborator def persister = Spy(MessagePersister) {
+    // this is now the object under specification, not a collaborator def persister = Spy(MessagePersister) {
       // stub a call on the same object isPersistable(_) >> true